Annual health checks

 Royal College of General Practitioners – toolkit for doctors

-The health checks for people with learning disabilities toolkit is aimed at helping GPs and practice nurses carry out the health check to a high standard and make sure that people with a learning disability get timely access to the healthcare they need in the right place, at the right time.
+The health checks for people with learning disabilities toolkit is being updated and will be linked to from here when completed.
+It will be aimed at helping GPs, Practice Nurses and Primary Care professionals, carry out the health check to a high standard and make sure that people with a learning disability get timely access to the healthcare they need in the right place, at the right time.

 Better health for people with a learning disability: what social care staff need to know about GP learning disability registers, Annual Health Checks and the Summary Care Record – this guidance document and accompanying film was developed by NDTi and VODG and is designed to support social care providers who want to improve the health and therefore the lives of the people they support.